Are your steel pan instruments in need of tuning and maintenance?

 Tuning and Blending

-The pan is finely tuned producing accurately pitched notes.
+For the final part of the process the pan is finely tuned producing accurately pitched notes.

 The pan is either chromed, powder coated or painted to give a pleasing finish to the instrument.